ashishkarnad/sandbox/core/README.md

 And we should see it in Slack!
 You can customize your Slack messages using the [Sensu Slack Plugin handler attributes](https://github.com/sensu-plugins/sensu-plugins-slack#usage-for-handler-slackrb).

+Great work.
+You've created your first Sensu pipeline!
+In the next lesson, we'll tap into the power of Sensu by adding a Sensu client to automate event production.

 Before we go, let's create a resolution event.
 (It should not appear in Slack, but we should see the results in the [dashboard client view](http://172.28.128.3:3000/#/clients).)